 1.1.
 Full Council will determine the annual schedule of meetings for the Council, Cabinet, Committees and Sub-Committees, including the date, time and location.
-Where practicably possible, the month of August should be avoided when scheduling meetings, briefings, workshops, training and extraordinary meetings, decide when its meetings will take place.
-Details will be contained in a Calendar of Meetings which will be approved by the Council.
-References to "The Council" in this Sub Part of the Constitution mean "Full Council" unless otherwise stated.
+Where practicably possible, the month of August should be avoided when scheduling meetings, briefings, workshops, training and extraordinary meetings.
 There will be a general presumption against alterations to the date, time and venue for meetings.

 Local Government Act 1972, Schedule 12, Part 1, (S.3) 1.2.
-Meetings will be held at a time and a place (or places) to be agreed by the Council.
-The Chairman, or the Council, can agree to hold a meeting at a different place or time.
-An Extraordinary Meeting of the Council can be called by the ChairmanChair, or at least 25% offive Councillors can ask the ChairmanChair, in writing, to call an Extraordinary Meeting.
-If the ChairmanChair does not agree, then those Councillors can call the meeting by giving written notice to the Monitoring Officer.
-The Monitoring Officer, in consultation with the ChairmanChair, may also call an Extraordinary Meeting.
+An Extraordinary Meeting of the Council can be called by the Chair, or five Councillors can ask the Chair, in writing, to call an Extraordinary Meeting.
+If the Chair does not agree, then those Councillors can call the meeting by giving written notice to the Monitoring Officer.
+The Monitoring Officer, in consultation with the Chair, may also call an Extraordinary Meeting.